-Signing up for a third-party processor is typically faster and easier than for a merchant account (you can start accepting payments the same day), but puts you at greater risk of account holds and terminations.
-Still, they provide an entry point for new businesses, or established ones that want more predictable pricing.
+Signing up for a third-party processor is typically faster and easier than for a merchant account (you can start accepting payments the same day), but puts you at somewhat of a greater risk of account holds and terminations.
+Still, they provide an entry point for new businesses, or established ones, that want more predictable pricing.
 Most third-party processors use a flat-rate pricing model where you’ll pay the same fee regardless of the card type; for eCommerce, that rate is commonly 2.9% + $0.30.

 While credit and debit cards will probably make up the bulk of your eCommerce transactions, they aren’t the only way to make payments online.

 The other type of payment you may want to think about isn’t cutting edge.
 In fact, it’s been around since the 70s: the automated clearing house (ACH).
 ACH transactions cut out the credit card company middleman and instead establish direct transfers between bank accounts.

 Someone’s got to turn those euros into dollars!
 Some service providers, like Stripe, will handle currency conversions for you.
-Keep in mind that this service will usually come at a premium; in the case of Stripe, you’re looking at an additional 2% charge on your transaction.
+Keep in mind that this service will usually cost you a little more as currency exchanges hands.

-4. You Need To Be PCI Compliant
+5. You Have To Be PCI Compliant

 If you’re doing eCommerce, you’re going to be handling people’s money, and that means security concerns.
 And yes, yet another acronym.